 This recipe is much more relaxed and easy to follow regardless of the experience you have cooking with an instant pot, and it is a dessert favorite during the holiday season!

 A large number of vegetarians around the world do not eat eggs.
-This eggless pumpkin cheesecake recipe is perfect for serving at a holiday gathering where you have vegetarian guests attending who avoid eggs.
-Since it is also gluten-free, wheat-free, and soy-free, you can serve this luscious dessert without worrying about dietary restrictions.
+This is an eggless pumpkin cheesecake recipe that's perfect for serving at a holiday gathering where you have vegetarian guests attending who avoid eggs.
+Since it's also gluten-free, wheat-free, and soy-free, you can serve this luscious dessert without worrying about dietary restrictions.
 That makes life more straightforward when you are entertaining a larger crowd.

 My husband took this pumpkin cheesecake to work for a memorable holiday dessert treat, and it did not last long.
 Several of his colleagues approached him asking where he got this eggless pumpkin cheesecake and why it was so light, less sweet than other cheesecakes, and amazingly delicious all at the same time.
 When he shared this news with me, it made all my effort worth it, and I knew this gluten-free, eggless pumpkin cheesecake was an exceptional recipe!

 - Instant Pot or pressure cooker - You will prepare the pumpkin puree and cheesecake filling in an instant pot.